 What we do:

 We work in places where life is not simple.
-Trench Town (the main community we work in) has around 64% unemployment, over 86% of children are born outside of marriage, and per capita it was in the top 5 for highest murder rates in the world for many years.
-(I say “was” because the murder rate has dropped considerably in recent years).
+Trench Town (the community where the work began) has around 64% unemployment, over 86% of children are born outside of marriage, and per capita it was in the top 5 for highest murder rates in the world for many years.
+(Although thankfully the murder rate has dropped considerably in recent years).
 Communities like Trench Town develop a negative cycle that affects the lives of children and young people who grow up there for successive generations.